 For youth camps

 Any of our nine traditional halls will house the youth camps or conferences throughout the summer, as well as any overflow housing for the adult groups.
 These buildings are not air-conditioned, so having specific rooms for staff or a camp office would have to be requested ahead of time.
 Basically, Wi-Fi is provided throughout and these buildings offer double occupancy rooms that are furnished with one small refrigerator, two beds, two desks, two chairs, two dressers, and two closets.
-One bathroom per wing is shared by up to 30 people of the same gender.
+One community bathroom per wing is shared by up to 30 people of the same gender.

 Summer Housing Assistants